rubyonrailstutor/bengaltigers/_posts/2014-04-09-build-a-building.md

 today:

--  build a building
+1.  build a building

-1. load the below code into irb
+- load the below code into irb
-2. walkthrough how the objects fit togther
+- walkthrough how the objects fit togther
-3. some kind of small replicant of this
+- some kind of small replicant of this

-4. begin compiling a vocabulary page
+1. begin compiling a vocabulary page
-5. add css to the main blog to start getting things to take on a different style
+1. add css to the main blog to start getting things to take on a different style
+1. do some free association of keywords/vocabulary
+1. why did i remove the qualifications from the checklist ?
+1. how to read a diff in git ?

+> git log, git show, git diff

 ```